-If your Dell laptop isn’t charging, there are a few things you can try to fix it.
-Ensure the power cord is plugged into both the power socket and the laptop first.
+If your Dell laptop isn’t charging, there are a few things you can try to fix.
+Ensure the power cord is plugged into the power socket and the laptop first.
 If that doesn’t work, try resetting the power supply by unplugging it from the wall, waiting 30 seconds, and plugging it back in.

 If your laptop still isn’t charging, there could be an issue with the battery.
 Try removing the battery and reinstalling it.
 You need to replace the battery If that doesn’t work.

-Effective Way to Fix: Dell Laptop Is Not Charging No Light –
+Effective Way to Fix: Dell Laptop Not Charging No Light –

 Apply to The Quick Solutions –